 “The education, program residency and alumni network from Trinity has been instrumental to the opening of doors and opportunities for me in the field of healthcare administration.”

-Esther Chung'11, Chief Operating Officer, St. David’s Medical Center
+Esther Kwon '11, Chief Operating Officer, St. David’s Medical Center

 The Master of Science in Health Care Administration for the On-Campus Program requires a total of 56 credit hours.
 These hours consist of 50 credit hours of classroom coursework that typically takes four semesters, or 16 months, to complete.
 Once on-campus study is concluded, students are required to complete six credit hours of an administrative residency.
 The administrative residency is a year long and includes a stipend.
 A faculty adviser is assigned to each resident.